Multinational Medical Coordination Centre/European Medical Command: History

 On 2 May 2017, the Surgeons General from eight European NATO member states signed a fundamental document towards an intensified and sustainable cooperation within the context of NATO's Framework Nations Concept (FNC) Cluster Medical Support.
 After signing this Declaration of Intent at the cornerstone-laying ceremony at the Ehrenbreitstein Fortress in Koblenz, Germany, a collective planning and coordinating unit for European Armed Forces was going to be formed - the Multinational Medical Coordination Centre.
 To support the collaboration of Medical Commands on a multinational level in an effective and goal-oriented way, this Multinational Coordination Centre was set up under the lead management of the German Armed Forces Joint Medical Service Command and is run together with all participating nations.
 The multinational staffed department started working in April 2018.
 In the following year, the cooperation with the Centre of Excellence in Military Medicine (MilMedCoE) regarding some fields was intensified.
 Also, the British Defence Medical Service (DMS) joined the MMCC as the then ninth member.

 In 2019, the PESCO project European Medical Command (EMC) was assigned to the MMCC by the German Surgeon General.
 This meant virtually merging both projects into one entity, and setting up staff for both at the same time - following the motto "two initiatives – one task".
 Consequentially, the MMCC/EMC was formed, celebrating its Initial Operation Capability (IOC) on 3 and 4 September with an opening ceremony at the Ehrenbreitstein Fortress and Rhine-Barracks in Koblenz, Germany.
-Here, the Surgeon Generals of 14 nations signed a Declaration merging both organizations, the MMCC (NATO/FNC) and EMC (EU/PESCO), into one: MMCC/EMC.
+Here, the Surgeons General of 14 nations signed a Declaration merging both organizations, the MMCC (NATO/FNC) and EMC (EU/PESCO), into one: MMCC/EMC.
 This unique department proves the growing cooperation between NATO and the EU.

 Signing the Declaration of Initial Operational Capability MMCC/EMC during the COMEDs Plenary in Brussels on 27 November 2019, Slovakia became the 15th member nation.
 In the course of 2020, Poland, Spain and Lithuania also signed the Declaration on the Initial Operational Capability of the MMCC/EMC.
 In March 2025, Switzerland also joined the alliance with the medical service, while maintaining its neutrality.